- Home

 And if you happen to be a citizen of the United Kingdom (UK), Slovenia is definitely on our list of options for your second residency.

-To become a Slovenian citizen, you must start with Slovenian residency.
+To become a Slovenian citizen, you must start with a Slovenian residency.
 And there are currently two ways in which to do that — by investing in real estate or by establishing a company.

 In most cases, once you are a resident, you can then apply for naturalization and obtain a Slovenian passport within 10 years.

-But Slovenia does not allow you to maintain dual citizenship.
+Slovenia does not allow you to maintain dual citizenship.
 But there are some loopholes for keeping your existing nationality as well as obtaining future ones later.

 Anyone can become a Slovenian resident by registering a business in-country and investing the required €7,500 in paid-up capital.